 Rae has been an early childhood education consultant since 1980.
-Dedicated to developing and educating the whole child, Rae is the author of 21 books, including the text Experiences in Movement and Music (in its 5th edition), and two of her latest books, What If We Taught the Way Children Learn?: More Straight Talk About Bettering Education and Children's Lives and the award-winning Acting Out!
+Dedicated to developing and educating the whole child, she is the author of 22 books, including the text Experiences in Movement & Music (in its 5th edition), and two of her latest, What If We Taught the Way Children Learn? and Acting Out!
 Avoid Behavior Challenges with Active Learning Games & Activities.

-Rae is a former adjunct instructor for the University of New Hampshire and is currently a blogger, online course creator, and popular presenter, both virtually and in person.
-The National Association for Young Children, the National Association for Family Child Care, state WIC organizations, Eric Jensen's Learning Brain Expo, universities and colleges, and education conferences, resource and referral agencies, and schools in 46 states and Canada are among those who have invited Rae to address their groups.
+Rae is a former adjunct instructor for the University of New Hampshire and is currently a blogger, online course creator, and popular virtual presenter.
+The National Association for the Education of Young Children, the National Association for Family Child Care, Eric Jensen's Learning Brain Expo, state WIC organizations, education conferences, resource and referral agencies, and schools in 46 states and Canada are among those who have invited Rae to address their groups.